State superintendent launches self-described 'public awareness' campaign against teachers union

 Julie Collier told the board she and her family recently relocated back to Oklahoma after living in California for years.

-Collier said she believes Walters’ statement that teachers unions are terrorists has been taken out of context and she is troubled by the control she believes teachers unions wield here.
+Collier said she believes that Walters’ statement that teachers unions are terrorists has been taken out of context, but she said she is troubled by the control she believes teachers unions wield here.

 “We need to make sure that our kids are educated and they are not indoctrinated by the politics of the teachers unions.
 Keep the teachers unions out of the classroom.”